syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 	textRange = paragraph.AppendText("Price: $3,578.27\r") as WTextRange;
 	textRange.CharacterFormat.FontSize = 12f;
 	textRange.CharacterFormat.FontName = "Times New Roman";
-	//Appends paragraph.
+	//Append the paragraph.
 	section.AddParagraph();
-	//Saves the Word document to  MemoryStream.
+	//Save the Word document to  MemoryStream.
 	using (MemoryStream stream = new MemoryStream())
 	{
 		document.Save(stream, FormatType.Docx);
-		//Saves the stream as Word document file in local machine.
+		//Save the stream as a Word document file in the local machine.
 		Save(stream, "Sample.docx");
 	}
 }